ESL Debate Topic: Surveillance in Public Spaces

 Visual aids like charts or graphs depicting statistics on surveillance usage or examples of public spaces with monitoring systems can enhance understanding and engagement.
 These visual representations can provide a tangible perspective on the extent of surveillance in various environments and its potential impact on individuals.

-See also ESL Debate Topic: Plastic Pollution
+See also ESL Debate Topic: Digital Currency

 ESL Debate Questions